Monitor data activity from users, tools, and apps

 Setting up a repository for monitoring

 To monitor a data repository, first track the repository in Cyral and assign it to a sidecar.
 Once this is done, you can enable complete access logging by choosing Data Repos :arrowright: _your repo's name ➡️ Config ➡️ Data Activity Logs ➡️ tk resume here Log Settings: Everything in the repository configuration.
 Now, all accesses to this repository will be logged by the sidecar and sent to its configured log destination.

 Since we've configured an ELK stack to be our log destination, we can view data activity logs in Kibana.
 All we need to do is generate some traffic.

 After connecting to your data repository through your sidecar, query your data as you normally would.
 Then, you should see a corresponding data activity log in your configured log destination.

 results in the data activity log shown here in the Discover tab of Kibana.
 The log contains information such as what tables and attributes were accessed, how long the query took to execute, and who executed the query and from which machine.
 For a complete description of the data activity log contents, please see our log specification.

 Visualizing data activity

 Cyral provides a pre-built Kibana dashboard which aggregates the information in the data activity logs to provide insight into your data activity.
-Here are instructions for importing the dashboard into your Kibana app.
+See our Kibana instructions for the steps to import the dashboard into your Kibana app.